aws-samples/aws-iot-robot-connectivity-samples-ros2/README.md

 ## Sample application walkthrough

-Learn how to send telemetry from a ROS2-based robot to AWS IoT Core over MQTT.
+Learn how to send telemetry from a ROS2-based robot to AWS IoT Core over MQTT and via IoT Shadow.
 This code was tested on an [Ubuntu 22.04](https://www.releases.ubuntu.com/22.04/) system on [ROS2 Humble](https://docs.ros.org/en/humble/index.html).

+### IoT Setup

 You need to setup certificates on your device to connect to AWS IoT Core, which is setup via [AWS Command Line Interface](https://aws.amazon.com/cli/) (AWS CLI) with appropriate privileges and assumes you have AWS Console access.

 Install AWS CLI using the following commands:
 ```